 Final Thoughts

-There are tons of great and affordable pfSense router software options available.
+There are tons of great and affordable pfSense router hardware options available.
 It’s hard to go wrong with any of them.
 Just pick the best one that works for you.

 Netgate makes good solid options, but you can save some money by going virtual or building your own hardware.
 No matter how you go, pfSense is a great choice for a home router.
 If you think pfSense might not be for you, check out these Wi-Fi router recommendations.